-A Blue Shield Cal MediConnect Plan enrollee may appoint any individual (such as a relative, friend, advocate, an attorney, or any physician) to act as his or her representative when filing a grievance, requesting a determination, or in dealing with any level of the appeals process on his or her behalf.
+A Blue Shield of California Medicare plan enrollee may appoint any individual (such as a relative, friend, advocate, an attorney, or any physician) to act as his or her representative and file an appeal on his or her behalf.

-Due in part to an incapacitated status or legally incompetent status of an enrollee, a surrogate is not required to produce a representative form.
+A surrogate is not required to produce a representative form in the case of an incapacitated status or legally incompetent status of an enrollee.
 Instead, he or she must produce other appropriate legal papers supporting his or her status as the enrollee's authorized representative.

 Appointment of representative form

 Download and print a form in your preferred language:

 Appointment of Representative form, English (PDF, 78 KB)